jose-ng/api-node-basic/README.md

 Ensure you have Node.js installed on your machine:

-- Recommended minimum version: 14.x
-- Highly recommended version: 18.x or 20.x (LTS)
+- Recommended version: 18.x or 20.x (LTS)

 #### Important